 Maria Voulgaris (1999): Communications coordinator at the national headquarters of the Leukemia and Lymphoma Society, White Plains, New York, from which she administers the society's 60 nationwide chapters.

 Stacy DeBuhr (1998): Teaches a bilingual first grade in Oakland, California.

 Emily Franzosa (1996, English and drama): Administrator at the Arts and Business Council, New York City.

-Kathleen Lubey (1996): is associate professor of English at St. John's University in Queens, NY.
+Kathleen Lubey (1996): is Professor of English at St. John's University in Queens, NY.
 Her recent article "Making Pornography, 1749-1968" (ELH 2015) is part of a book project that examines how practices of reprinting and pirating shaped the genre of pornography from its early prose forms to its proliferation in the digital age.
 Her Ph.D. is from Rutgers University, and her dissertation, on 18th century literature, concerned aesthetics and pornography.

 Petrina Keddell (1995): Director of Licensing at the Investors Title Insurance Company, Chapel Hill, NC.
 Petrina received a law degree from the University of North Carolina, Chapel Hill.

 Matt Greaves (1994): Network engineer for Dataprise, an IT services company that assists small companies in the Washington, D.C., metropolitan area.
 Matt began as an acquisitions assistant at Taylor and Francis Publishers, then "crossed to the other side" and went into information technology at Resources for the Future, a non-profit think-tank.